aryan465/Tic-Tac-Toe/Readme.md

 ## How to use

-**To use the projject just clone it or download the python fiel and run it in a terminal**
+**To use the projject just clone it or download the python fiel and run it in a terminal or for even better experience run it in powershell**

 **Choose the 'x' or 'o' for the first player the second eill be assigned the other value**